AdobeDocs/uxp-photoshop/src/pages/ps_reference/media/batchplay.md

 JavaScript code that use batchPlay directly should avoid using this keyword if possible, and instead use the default form that returns a promise.

+#### continueOnError (default: false)

+When false, the batchPlay command will stop when the first (sub)command fails.
+When true, then all (sub)commands are executed.

+#### immediateRedraw (default: false)

+When true, then Photoshop will update its UI after all the descriptors have been executed.

 #### historyStateInfo (default: none)

 This option is deprecated as of Photoshop 2022.
 New JavaScript code should use the history suspension mechanism provided by [executeAsModal](./executeasmodal#history-state-suspension)